Inheritance Dispute Solicitors

 We have a wide range of niche expertise that allows us to help in particularly complex or emotionally challenging matters, such as cases where the deceased person’s estate is insolvent (does not have enough money to repay its debts) or where there are elder abuse issues.

-We are highly ranked for litigation and dispute resolution by both leading client guide, the Legal 500.
+We are highly ranked for litigation by leading client guide, the Legal 500.

-Several of our lawyers are also individually ranked or recommended, including our Head of Dispute Resolution, John Wiblin, our Head of Private Client, Richard Horwood, and our Senior Solicitor specialising in Probate Disputes, Lauren Mackenzie.
+Several of our lawyers are also individually ranked or recommended, including our Head of Dispute Resolution, John Wiblin, and our Head of Private Client, Richard Horwood.

 As well as our client guide rankings, our team are members of various professional organisations to help them continue improving their skills and maintain the highest standards of advice and client care.
 Our memberships include: